Sığnaq

-Sighnag (Sığnaq) or Sghnakh (Սղնախ) is a village in the Khojaly District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
+Sighnag (Sığnaq) or Sghnakh (Սղնախ) is a village in the Khojaly District of Azerbaijan.
 The village had an ethnic Armenian-majority population prior to the 2020 Nagorno-Karabakh war, and also had an Armenian majority in 1989.

 History

 During the Soviet period, the village was a part of the Askeran District of the Nagorno-Karabakh Autonomous Oblast.
 After the First Nagorno-Karabakh War, the village was administrated as part of the Askeran Province of the breakaway Republic of Artsakh.
 The village was captured by Azerbaijan on 9 November 2020 during the 2020 Nagorno-Karabakh war.

 In early July 2021, satellite images released by Caucasus Heritage Watch, a watchdog group made up of researchers from Purdue and Cornell, revealed that an Armenian cemetery dating back to the eighteenth century was bulldozed in order to make way for a new road.
 This makes it the "second historic cemetery destroyed along the new Fuzuli-Shusha road, after Mets T’agher/Böyük Tağlar."